About the Founders of Spindrift

 Scientists often object to mixing anything religious with anything quantifiable.
 Bruce and John felt they found exceptions where a religious point-of-view should add to the quantifiable point-of-view.

 About this distinction between the animal identity of man and the reflected identity of man, Mrs. Eddy writes "Few persons comprehend what Christian Science means by the word reflection."
 (Science and Health, page 301.)
 Jesus is described as "the radiance of His glory, the very image of His substance."
 (Hebrews 1:3.)
 Does that description sound like Christ Jesus was evolved from apes?
-No. A reflected image as man, as the deeper definition of the identity of man, is not affected by his material and animal circumstances.
+No. Speaking to men and women in a crowd, Jesus said, "You are the light of the world."
+(Matthew 5:14.)
+A reflected image as man, as the deeper definition of man, is not affected by his material definition and animal circumstances.

 Perhaps a breakthrough about the concept of reflection will be discovered by science.
 Mrs. Eddy predicted that someday there would be sufficient evidence for man as a reflection to be taught in the schools.